-The money tree, also known as Malabar chestnut, is an easy-to-grow plant commonly used in feng shui to produce positive vibrations and attract prosperity to the owner.
-It is native to the swamps of South America and will not tolerate temperatures below 28 degrees F, making it a common indoor plant.
-Money trees can grow as high as 15 feet with a leaf spread between 8 and 10 feet.
-It produces small, brown nuts that have a flavor similar to peanuts.
+The money tree plant (Pachira aquatica, USDA zones 10-12), also known as Malabar chestnut, is an easy-to-grow plant commonly used in feng shui to produce positive vibrations and attract prosperity to the owner.
+It's native to the swamps of South America and doesn't tolerate temperatures below 28 degrees Fahrenheit, making it a common indoor plant.
+In its native habitat, money trees can grow as high as 30 feet with an equal canopy spread.
+It produces small brown nuts that have a flavor similar to peanuts.
 The money tree also has no major susceptibility to pests or diseases, which adds to its appeal.

 Plant the money tree in rich soil with good drainage.
-A potting soil made for cacti with high pearlite content is ideal.
+A potting soil made for cacti with high perlite content is ideal.
 Plant the tree in a pot that corresponds with the size plant you desire.
-Money tree plants will need to be repotted in a larger pot every two years.
-They prefer to be planted in areas with minimal sunlight.
-However, they can also grow indoors in full shade.
-If the tree begins to wilt or appear unhealthy, move it to a location with some indirect sunlight.
+Money tree plants need to be repotted in a larger pot every two years.

 Watering and Fertilizing

 Feed the money tree plant using a liquid fertilizer with every other watering.
 Follow the manufacturer's directions to administer the correct amount.
-During winter months, the tree does not require any fertilization.
+During winter months, the tree doesn't require any fertilization.

-The money tree plant requires no pruning to stay healthy and controlled.
+The money tree plant requires no pruning to stay healthy and controlled, but you can use pruning shears to clip off the dead or damaged leaves.
 The trunk of the tree is made up of five separate braided trunks.
 At the top of these trunks are branches that extend upward.
 Braid the bottoms of the branches together once they have grown several inches past the braid.
 Continue this pattern to keep the money tree growing straight and healthy.

-Branches that grow from the top of the tree that disrupt the braid must be removed to continue.
+Branches that grow from the top of the tree that disrupt the braid must be removed to continue the pattern.
 The branch can be cut back, or the trunk from which the branches grow can be removed completely and used to start a new money tree.